With Christmas in the balance, nations eye UK omicron surge

 Usually teeming theaters and restaurants are being hit by cancellations.
 Some eateries and pubs have closed until after the holidays because so many staff are off sick or self-isolating.
 The Natural History Museum, one of London's leading attractions, said Monday it was closing for a week because of “front-of-house staff shortages.”

-Other countries are warily watching the U.K., which on Sunday reported 82,886 more lab-confirmed COVID-19 cases in a day, close to the record high set last week.
+Other countries are warily watching the U.K., which reported 91,743 more lab-confirmed COVID-19 cases on Monday, close to the record high for a single day set last week.

 The Dutch government began a tough nationwide lockdown on Sunday to rein in sharply rising infections.
 The World Economic Forum, meanwhile, announced Monday it is again delaying its annual meeting of world leaders, business executives and other elites in Davos, Switzerland, because of omicron uncertainty.